Pro to the question "Is a Two-State Solution (Israel and Palestine) an Acceptable Solution to the Israeli-Palestinian Conflict?"

 Minister of National Education, Sports and Youth, 1996

 Deputy of North Lebanon, 1996

 Deputy of the Chouf (central region of Lebanon), 1991

-negotiator with Palestinians in Tunis at the request of President Gemayel after they (PLO) left Lebanon in 1982
+Negotiator with Palestinians in Tunis at the request of President Gemayel after the (PLO) left Lebanon in 1982